bhisaac/5eFP/5eFP-SRD.md

 **Aberrations** are utterly alien beings.
 Many of them have innate magical abilities drawn from the creature’s alien mind rather than the mystical forces of the world.
 The quintessential aberrations are aboleths, beholders, mind flayers, and slaadi.

 **Beasts** are nonhumanoid creatures that are a natural part of the fantasy ecology.
 Some of them have magical powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals.

-**Celestials** are creatures native to the Upper Planes.
-Many of them are the servants of deities, employed as messengers or agents in the mortal realm and throughout the planes.
-Celestials are good by nature, so the exceptional celestial who strays from a good alignment is a horrifying rarity.
-Celestials include angels, couatls, and pegasi.

 **Constructs** are made, not born.
 Some are programmed by their creators to follow a simple set of instructions, while others are imbued with sentience and capable of independent thought.
 Golems are the iconic constructs.
 Many creatures native to the outer plane of Mechanus, such as modrons, are constructs shaped from the raw material of the plane by the will of more powerful creatures.